How to Apply

 U.S. Army Reserve Officer Training Corps (ROTC) Scholarship

 There are various scholarships available through Army ROTC – from a four-year scholarship you apply for while in high school to a two-, three- or four-year scholarship you can get while on campus.
 If you are enlisted in the National Guard or the Reserves and join ROTC, there are two 2-year Guaranteed Reserve Forces Duty scholarships you may be eligible for.
-Contact the Department of Leadership, Military Science and Aerospace Studies at 262-472-1541 or 262- 472-5250/5251 or go to the third floor of Goodhue Hall to speak to someone about Army ROTC.
+Contact the Department of Leadership, Military Science and Aerospace Studies at 262-472-1541 or 262- 472-5255/5251 or go to the fourth floor of McCutchan Hall to speak to someone about Army ROTC.

 U.S. Air Force ROTC Scholarships

 Air Force ROTC has several types of scholarship opportunities available for students.
 High school seniors must apply for the Air Force ROTC College Scholarship Program no later than December 1.
 If selected, high school seniors are awarded three-year and four-year Air Force ROTC scholarships.
 For those students already in college, please contact the Department of Aerospace Studies, UW - Madison at 608-262-3440 to find out if you are eligible for a scholarship.

 Wisconsin Grants for Study Abroad*

 There is a limited amount of funding for grants to increase the number of UW System students studying abroad.
 Students must complete a FAFSA and demonstrate financial need.
 Grants will be provided for only those experiences that grant credit, regardless of program length.
 A recipient must be an undergraduate Wisconsin resident with at least sophomore status enrolled in a program leading to a bachelor’s degree.
 Recipients of the grant must have been enrolled full time the previous semester.
 Contact the Center for Global Education, Hyland Hall 1227, 262-472-5759, for applications and information.